-- 1. To identify situations where a complainant, either individually or as part of a group, or a group of complainants, might be considered to be 'habitual or vexatious' and ways of responding to these situations. - 2.
-This policy is intended to assist in identifying and managing persons who seek to be disruptive to the Council through pursing an unreasonable course of conduct.
+To identify situations where a complainant, either individually or as part of a group, or a group of complainants, might be considered to be "habitual or vexatious" and ways of responding to these situations.

+To assist in identifying and managing persons who seek to be disruptive to the Council through pursing an unreasonable course of conduct.